Hadeweka/Inuhh-Shinvasion/README.md

 The game is written in Ruby and programmed using the Gosu library.
 Use [Ruby Installer](https://rubyinstaller.org/downloads/) on Windows and make sure to use Ruby Version 2.0 or preferably newer.
 Also follow the instructions on [the Gosu website](https://www.libgosu.org/ruby.html) to install the Gosu library.

+Download this repository using the green Clone/Download button as a zip file and extract it to any place you want.

 The game itself can be started by using "ruby Inuhh.rb" in a terminal or by executing "Inuhh Shinvasion.rbw" on Windows.

 Don't expect any music besides some jingles.
 This game has none.
 And this is because ~~this game is an experimental avantgarde game which will leave your imagination with the task of creating background music~~ I have no talent and was too lazy to search for free music.